-Here where we make CloudShark, we have a pile of dev op and admin tools we use every day to make our lives easier: Jenkins, Capybara, and Nagios are some absolutely wonderful additions to our environment this year.
-One of the most powerful tools we use here is a combination of VMware Workstation and the powerful Vagrant API interface.
+One of the most powerful tools we use when testing CloudShark is a combination of VMware Workstation and the Vagrant API interface.
 With Vagrant, we can test every permutation of CloudShark via a barrage of automated testing.

 CloudShark’s three key features - organizing, analyzing, and collaborating - all have their own ways of making packet capture analysis easier.
 In particular, organizing captures in a repository that can be tagged, sorted, and tracked can be made even more potent when you use it to centralize captures automatically from a variety of sources.
 Here’s three things you can do to build a packet capture network that pulls in captures from multiple locations:

-We’ve already been geeking out over the multitude of things you can do with the new packet capture and CloudShark upload support in the popular open source OS for embedded devices, OpenWrt.
+We’re always geeking out over the multitude of things you can do with packet capture and CloudShark upload support in the popular open source OS for embedded devices, OpenWrt.

 In addition to the ability to troubleshoot packet-level detail on home gateways, or monitoring wireless traffic, OpenWrt’s packet capture feature can turn any embedded device to a packet capture node that can instantly upload its data to CloudShark.